noemimontobbio/ASD_encoding_readout/README.md

 This repository contains Python code to train and evaluate the *kinematic encoding* and *kinematic readout* models introduced in [[1]](#1).
-The data file is available as Supplemental Material of the paper.
+It is built to work with the .xslx data file available as Supplemental Material of the paper.

 ## Example usage